ruggeri/tech-notes/algos/lock-free-algos.md

 - On modern machines, when writing a single word, another thread can't see a partial update.
 Read/Writes of a single word are atomic.
-- TODO: Memory ordering can be a problem.
 - Futex is "fast userspace mutex".
 It uses some shared memory and atomic operations so that taking the uncontended lock happens in userspace.
 If that doesn't work, then the thread needs to call into